Mini Series: Designing a Satellite for Dummies

 The magnetic field of the Earth causes a cyclic torque across the spacecraft no matter its orientation due to interactions with the spacecraft’s magnetic dipole.
 It can be approximated using the following formula:

-In here,is the Earth’s magnetic field strength, which is approximated using the magnetic moment of Earth , c is an approximation constant, which can be taken to be 1 for a polar orbit and as 2 for an equatorial orbit, and R is the distance to Earth’s dipole center in meters. is the satellite’s residual dipole, which is caused by electric currents and magnetic material within the vehicle.
+In here, B is the Earth’s magnetic field strength, which is approximated using the magnetic moment of Earth μE=7.96⋅1015tesla⋅m3, c is an approximation constant, which can be taken to be 1 for a polar orbit and as 2 for an equatorial orbit, and R is the distance to Earth’s dipole center in meters.
+D is the satellite’s residual dipole, which is caused by electric currents and magnetic material within the vehicle.
 In the design of your satellite, it is important to minimize this value, for instance by including twist in the cables and avoiding large loops on the electronics boards!
 Due to different currents over time, this is hard to calculate.
-However, can be estimated as a function of mass as:
+However, D can be estimated as a function of mass as:

-Here, NASA source).
-Also, the residual dipole can be measured with a magnetic moment test after the satellite is integrated!is the satellite mass and c is a constant in a range of 1 to 10 depending on the level of magneticity of the spacecraft (
+Here, msc is the satellite mass and c is a constant in a range of 1 to 10 depending on the level of magneticity of the spacecraft (NASA source).
+Also, the residual dipole can be measured with a magnetic moment test after the satellite is integrated!

 An object flying through air is subjected to aerodynamic drag.
 For some low-flying satellites, this means that it is necessary to calculate torques generated aerodynamically across the vehicle.
-For satellites above an altitude ofthis can generally be neglected.
+For satellites above an altitude of 500km this can generally be neglected.
 This can be done using the following approximation:

-In here,is the atmospheric density, is the drag coefficient (usually between 2 and 2.5), is the area of the front-facing satellite, is the spacecraft’s velocity and is the center of gravity. is the center of aerodynamic pressure, which can be calculated in a similar way as is calculated.
+In here, ρ is the atmospheric density, Cd is the drag coefficient (usually between 2 and 2.5), A is the area of the front-facing satellite, V is the spacecraft’s velocity and cg is the center of gravity. cpa is the center of aerodynamic pressure, which can be calculated in a similar way as cps is calculated.

 If you followed the steps correctly, you have now calculated the different disturbance torques on your satellite and you are ready to start the sizing of your ADCS, congratulations!